hoadley-lab/pam50/README.md

   5. `calc_ror_scores()`

 ### Notes
 The input matrix must contain all PAM50 genes as rows (any extras will be silently removed).
-Its row names much correspond to the respective HGNC gene symbols.
+Its row names must correspond to the respective HGNC gene symbols.
 This package includes `pam50::pam50_annot`, a dataset that maps each PAM50 gene symbol to HGNC IDs and Ensembl stable gene IDs.
 It is up to the user to ensure the input contains matching gene symbols.
 However, row order does not need to match -- the input will be properly sorted to match `pam50::pam50_centroids`.

 ## Installation
 Given that imputation and QC plots are optional features, their respective dependencies are not included by default.
 To include them when installing `pam50`, set `dependencies = "Suggests"`.